Memory vs. Storage: Choosing a Data Storage Solution

 Some things to look out for when deciding between cloud solutions are hidden and overage fees, data sovereignty issues, and costly bandwidth services.
 Billing can sometimes be challenging to understand, which is why at Ampersand, we offer an easy to understand billing model for our hybrid cloud solutions.

-Now that you have a better understanding of RAM's uses and your storage options let's talk a bit more about your business.
+Now that you have a better understanding of your data storage options, let's talk a bit more about your business.

 Here are some good questions to ask yourself when deciding which is more important for your business: